Saurabhtrivedi0/Telecom-Customer-Churn-Analysis/README.md

 ## Executive Summary

-We looked at **7,000+ customers** and found that about **26% churn**.
+Analysis of **7,000+ customers** and found that about **26% churn**.
 Most of the data was clean, and after fixing a few TotalCharges issues, the patterns became clear.

 The biggest churn risks are **senior citizens, new customers, and people on month-to-month contracts**.
 For example, seniors churn at around **42%**, almost double non-seniors.
 Customers in their first 6 months churn the most around **55%** and month-to-month users make up almost **90%** of all churn.